El Salvador's world-first adoption of bitcoin hits snags | Business

 "Could you please try to register and post in the comments if there are any errors or if the whole process works fine?" the president wrote on Twitter.
 Bukele said using bitcoin will help Salvadorans save $400 million a year on commissions for remittances, while giving access to financial services to those with no bank account.

+Carlos Garcia, who went to a booth giving out advice on the new currency at a shopping mall on Tuesday to learn about how transactions would work, was excited about the opportunities bitcoin could provide.
+"El Salvador is taking a great step forward today," he said.

+However, the poorest may struggle to access the technology needed to make bitcoin work in El Salvador, where nearly half the population has no internet and many more only have sporadic access.
+"I'm going to continue suffering with or without bitcoin," said sweet-seller Jose Herrera, who said he had trouble accessing a mobile phone.

-Doubters say the move may fuel money laundering and financial instability.
+Others say the move may fuel money laundering and financial instability.
 It has already muddied the outlook https://www.reuters.com/business/finance/imf-sees-legal-economic-issues-with-el-salvador-bitcoin-move-2021-06-10 for more than $1 billion in financing that El Salvador is seeking from the International Monetary Fund (IMF).
-The 40-year-old president is Latin America's most popular leader but has been accused of eroding democracy https://www.reuters.com/world/americas/central-american-aides-judges-former-presidents-us-corruption-list-2021-07-01, not least by the administration of U.S. President Joe Biden.
+Bukele, 40, is Latin America's most popular leader but has been accused of eroding democracy https://www.reuters.com/world/americas/central-american-aides-judges-former-presidents-us-corruption-list-2021-07-01, not least by the administration of U.S. President Joe Biden.

 Last week, top judges appointed by his lawmakers ruled that he could serve a second term. https://www.reuters.com/world/americas/el-salvador-top-court-rules-presidents-can-serve-two-consecutive-terms-2021-09-04 Earlier on Tuesday, Salvadorans trying to download the Chivo digital wallet, which the government has promoted, promising $30 of bitcoin for each user, found it was unavailable on popular app stores.
 Then Bukele tweeted that the government had temporarily unplugged it, in order to connect more servers to deal with demand.